Understanding Bankruptcy: Chapter 7 vs. Chapter 13

 Chapter 13 Bankruptcy, also known as reorganization bankruptcy, is typically employed by high-income individuals who don’t want to liquidate their property.
 Instead, the court will issue a repayment plan.

 Some unsecured debts may be erased following the payment plan, and others balances may be reduced if the underlying asset has depreciated.
-For example, the court may lower your car loan balance based on the car’s current value.

-Only individuals and sole proprietors can apply for Chapter 13 Bankruptcy.
 In addition, you cannot have more than $419,265 of unsecured debt or $1,257,850 of secured debt.

-How to Avoid Filing for Bankruptcy
+How To Avoid Filing For Bankruptcy

-Filing for bankruptcy is one of the worst things you can do to your credit.
 A bankruptcy remains on your credit report for up to 7 or 10 years for Chapter 13 or 7, respectively.
 You should only take this path if you’ve exhausted all other avenues.